vladimir-v-diaz/demo/README.md

 Failed to update /file3.txt from all mirrors: {u'http://localhost:8001/targets/file3.txt': BadHashError()}
 ```

 ### Rollback Attack ###
 An attacker presents a software update system with older files than those the
 client has already seen, causing the client to use files older than those the
 client knows about.

 ### Indefinite Freeze Attack ###
 An attacker continues to present a software update system with the same files
 the client has already seen.
 The result is that the client does not know that
 new files are available.

 ### Endless Data Attack ###
 An attacker responds to a file download request with an endless stream of data,
-causing harm to clients (e.g. a disk partition filling up or memory
+causing harm to clients (e.g., a disk partition filling up or memory
 exhaustion).

 ### Compromised Key Attack ###
 An attacker who is able to compromise a single key or less than a given
 threshold of keys can compromise clients.
 This includes relying on a single
 online key (such as only being protected by SSL) or a single offline key (such
 as most software update systems use to sign files).

 ### Slow Retrieval Attack ###
 In a slow retrieval attack, an attacker responds to clients with a very slow